Ayan-dot/rectangle_assignment/README.md

 # Rectangle Assignment for course ICS3U
-This is a Rectangle Utility, made for the ICS3U Computer Science course, which allows users to enter and select rectangles to analayze their properties. \
+This is a Rectangle Utility, made for the ICS3U Computer Science course, which allows users to enter and select rectangles to analyze their properties. \
 The graphics are done using the AWT and Swing Libraries in Java, and optimization is still unfinished.